Images

 Ensure that color is not the only means of showing information in your images, since some users may not be able to perceive colors.
 For example, if a bar chart legend shows that one category is red and another is green, color blind users might not be able to see the difference.
 You can use labels, patterns, or other visual cues to make your image clear without relying on color alone.

 Also, if your image contains text, make sure that the contrast between the background color and the foreground text color is a minimum of 4.5:1.
 Users with low vision have a hard time reading white text on a pale background, for instance.
-There is a multitude of contrast-checking tools available, such as the WCAG Color Contrast Checker, that can help you check that your images meet this accessibility standard.
+There is a multitude of contrast-checking tools available, such as the WCAG Color Contrast Checker, or the WebAIM Contrast Checker, that can help you check that your images meet this accessibility standard.

 Sources: Section508.gov — Accessibility Bytes No. 2: Color Contrast | W3C — Colors with Good Contrast